 Of course the interesting question that researchers are now pursuing is whether this ‘grit’ is an inbuilt ability or a quality that can be cultivated.
 If it’s the latter, the implications could be far-reaching, not just in the workplace but across all walks of life.

 So what do you think?
-Is a lack of true grit holding us back or are there other ways we could be improving employee productivity?
+Is a lack of true grit holding us back or are there other ways we could be improving employee performance and productivity?